gopala-kr/ldr/README.md

 ## React Native

 React Native is a framework developed by Facebook.
-With React Native, you aren’t building a “mobile web app” or even a “hybrid app.”
-This framework allows you to create real mobile applications identical to an application built using Swift or Java.
+It allows us to create real mobile applications identical to an application built using Swift or Java.
 The same fundamental UI building blocks used by iOS and Android are used by React Native.
 These building blocks are just put together using JavaScript and React.

 React-Native has been around for about 2 years(initial release in 2015).